SaiSindhuja197/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

 - Deploy an OpenAI model within the Azure AI Foundry portal
 - Use the functionalities of the Azure OpenAI to generate and improvise code for your production applications.

-### Congratulations on successfully completing the lab!
+### Congratulations on completing the lab!
 Click Next >> to continue to the next lab.

 ![Launch Azure Portal](../media/next-page-2107.png)